 After taking control of Singapore in February 1942, the Japanese decided to eradicate any Chinese in the city who might oppose Japanese rule, including the military, leftists, communists, and those with guns.

-So began to Operation Sook Ching.
-In Japanese, the name was Operation Dai Kensho, or "Great Inspection."
+This is how the Sook Ching Operation began.
+In Japanese, the name was Operation Dai Kensho, or "great inspection."
 The operation resulted in several massacres, typically by machine gun, of groups of ethnically Chinese men.

 The official Japanese figure for the operation was 5,000 casualties, although according to a Japanese reporter in Singapore, the figure was around 50,000.